emacs-mirror/emacs/mps/manual/source/topic/root.rst

 You can register a root at any time by calling one of the ``mps_root_create`` functions.
-Roots may not be regstered twice, and no two roots may overlap (that is, each reference is :term:`fixed
-<fix>` by at most one root).
+Roots may not be regstered twice, and no two roots may overlap (that is, each reference is :term:`fixed` by at most one root).
 Roots may be:

 1. on the program's :term:`control stack`;